Sulima1/CP493-W23-Research/README.md

 ## Abstract

 The term "Big Data" encompasses the enormous quantities of data that are produced daily fromvarious sources, including finance, healthcare, retail, and manufacturing.
-The sheer volume,velocity, and variety of this data can be overwhelming, but with the right tools and techniques, itcan be harnessed to derive valuable insights.
-This specific problem,Tripartite IntegerPartitioning Problem, consists of three large textfiles consisting of millions of rows of integersand 50 columns.
-Given a positive integer λ, we must calculate 3 rowsLA, LB, LCin files A, B, Crespectively so thatLA(n) + LB(n) + LC(n) = λ.In order to find a valid solution, a complicatedalgorithm must be applied.
-By taking the first column of each text file and applyingLk(n) ≡ r(mod 10), wherekis each text file andris the remainder,we can simplify and narrow down thenumber of valid rows.
-Then by applying a hashmap function to each column where {key:value}is {Lk(n) ≡ r (mod 10):the index of the correlatedvalue} we can further isolate the valid rows.Ideally, this algorithmic solution can reduce the number of possible rows by just over half eachtime and complete the problem as close toO(n)runtimeas possible.
-Practical applications of thissolution can lead to correlation properties which can improve services in areas such as wirelesscommunication, drug design, cryptography, and radar technology.
+The sheer volume, velocity, and variety of this data can be overwhelming, but with the right tools and techniques, it can be harnessed to derive valuable insights.
+This specific problem, Tripartite Integer Partitioning Problem, consists of three large text files consisting of millions of rows of integers and 50 columns.
+Given a positive integer λ, we must calculate 3 rows _L~A_, _L~B_, _L~C_ in files A, B, C respectively so that _L~A (n) + L~B (n) + L~C (n) = λ_.
+In order to find a valid solution, a complicated algorithm must be applied.
+By taking the first column of each text file and applying _L~k (n) ≡ r(mod 10)_, where _k_ is each text file and _r_ is the remainder, we can simplify and narrow down the number of valid rows.
+Then by applying a hashmap function to each column where _{key:value}is {L~k (n) ≡ r (mod 10):the index of the correlated value}_ we can further isolate the valid rows.
+Ideally, this algorithmic solution can reduce the number of possible rows by just over half eachtime and complete the problem as close to _O(n)_ runtime as possible.
+Practical applications of this solution can lead to correlation properties which can improve services in areas such as wireless communication, drug design, cryptography, and radar technology.

 ## Problem Statement